mcpgovernance/mcp-profile-docs/source/codelists/index.rst

 ===  ===============================  ======================  ====================================================================================================================================================================================
 No.  Name                             Domain Code             Definition
 ===  ===============================  ======================  ====================================================================================================================================================================================
-1    DP_RelationshipTypeCode          DPRelationTypeCd        Type of relationship between a local term and terms from a vocabulary
+1    DP_RelationshipTypeCode          DPRelationTypeCd        Type of relationship between a local term and term from a vocabulary
 2    skos:exactmatch                  001                     The term from the vocabulary is an exact match for the local term (same as skos:exactmatch in :term:`SKOS` specification)
 3    skos:closematch                  002                     The term from the vocabulary is not an exact match but a close match to the local term (same as skos:closematch in :term:`SKOS` specification)
 4    skos:narrowmatch                 003                     The term from the vocabulary is considered to be narrower in definition than the local term (same as skos:narrowmatch in :term:`SKOS` specification)